kokhandrii/studystyle.github.io/docs/index.md

 ## Burrows Delta
 - calculates the probability that two books were by the same author
-- a statistic which expresses the distance between two authors’ writing styles https://github.com/fastdatascience/faststylometry
+- a statistic which expresses the distance between two authors’ writing styles
+-  is designed to compare an anonymous text (or set of texts) to many different authors’ signatures at the same time
+-  measures how the anonymous text and sets of texts written by an arbitrary number of known authors all diverge from the average of all of them put together
+-  gives equal weight to every feature that it measures https://github.com/fastdatascience/faststylometry